Siddarthapogula/curlcrafters/README.md

 List the main features of your application:

-User signup and login using my own backend authentication Authorization with Firebase tokens
-Quiz with 8-10 objective questions
+User signup and login using my own backend authentication Quiz with 15 objective questions
 Countdown timer for each question
 Display user score at the end of the quiz
 Global state management with Redux Toolkit
-Backend API with Express.js and MongoDB/PostgreSQL
+Backend API with Express.js and MongoDB

 Tech Stack
 React
 Redux Toolkit